Telluride Association: Summer Programs

-Telluride Association Summer Programs (TASPs) are six-week educational experiences for rising high school seniors.
-Participants attend an intensive seminar led by college and university faculty members and participate in educational and social activities outside the classroom.
-Like the houses, each TASP receives a discretionary budget, whose use is democratically distributed via weekly house meetings.
-Currently, TASPs are hosted at Cornell University, the University of Michigan and the University of Maryland at College Park.
+The Association previously offered two summer programs: Telluride Association Summer Programs (TASPs) and Telluride Association Sophomore Seminars (TASSes).
+Both were six-week, free educational experiences for rising high school seniors and juniors, respectively, hosted at Cornell University, the University of Michigan, Indiana University and the University of Maryland at College Park.
+Participants attended an intensive seminar led by college and university faculty members and participated in educational and social activities outside the classroom.
+Like the houses, each seminar received a discretionary budget, whose use is democratically distributed via weekly house meetings.
+TASPs focused on a variety of interdisciplinary themes, while TASSes focused on African American studies and related fields.